 The Bahco 665 Premium Ergonomic Carbide Scraper is an excellent all-around scraper that’s comfortable and easy to use.
 It features a dual-component handle allowing for improved grip and a large plastic knob that’s ideal for two-handed operation and heavy-duty scraping, allowing you to use extra strength to remove more material faster.

 The Bahco Premium Ergonomic Carbide Scraper is also quite versatile.
 In addition to paint, it can be used to remove glue, varnish, chalk, and even mortar and grout.
 If you want a high-quality, easy-to-use paint scraper that will stay sharp and last for years, this popular Bahco may be for you.

-2. Porter-Cable PXRA2676 Multi-Surface Restoration Tool Kit – Best Budget-Friendly Power Paint Scraper
+2. Porter-Cable PXRA2676 Multi-Surface Restoration Tool Kit – Budget-Friendly Power Paint Scraper

 The Porter-Cable Multi-Surface Restoration Tool Kit is able to replace several tools and tackle a variety of tasks.
 Despite its more than reasonable price, it can sand, buff, grind, scrub, and polish an array of materials.

-3. Purdy Surface Prep Tool – Best Paint Scraper for Toughness and Durability
+3. Purdy Surface Prep Tool – Paint Scraper for Toughness and Durability

 Purdy is known for making durable, high-quality hand tools, and the Purdy 2-1/2” Premium Carbide Scraper is no exception.
 Ranking highly in blade performance, flex, comfort, and durability, it’s made to get the job done and last a lifetime.
 In fact, it comes with a lifetime guarantee!